Blackbirding: Easter Island mass-kidnapping

 At the end of 1862, eight Peruvian ships organised under Captain Marutani of Rosa y Carmen conducted an armed operation at Easter Island where, over several days, the combined crews systematically surrounded villages and captured as many of the Islanders as possible.
-In these raids and others like them that occurred at Easter Island during this period, 1407 people were taken for the Peruvian labour trade.
-This represented a third of the island's population.
+In these raids and others like them that occurred at Easter Island during this period, a third of the island's population (1407 people) were taken for the Peruvian labour trade.
 In the following months, Rosa y Carmen together with about 30 other vessels involved in recruiting for Peru, kidnapped or deceptively obtained people throughout Polynesia.
 Captain Marutani's vessel alone took people from Niue, Samoa and Tokelau, as well as those that he kidnapped from Easter Island.

 'Ata mass-kidnapping

-In June 1863 about 350 people were living on 'Ata, an atoll in Tonga.
+In June 1863, about 350 people were living on 'Ata, an atoll in Tonga.
 Captain Thomas James McGrath of the Tasmanian whaler Grecian, having decided that the new slave trade was more profitable than whaling, went to the atoll and invited the islanders on board for trading.
-However, once almost half of the population was on board, he ordered the ship's compartments locked, and the ship departed.
+Once almost half the population was on board, he ordered the ship's compartments locked, and the ship departed.
 These 144 people never returned to their homes.

-Grecian met with a Peruvian slave vessel, General Prim, and the islanders were transferred to this ship which transported them to Callao.
+Grecian met with a Peruvian slave vessel, General Prim, and the islanders were transferred to this ship and transported to Callao.
 Due to new government regulations in Peru against the blackbirding trade, the islanders were not allowed to disembark and remained aboard for many weeks while their repatriation was organised.
-Finally on 2 October 1863, by which time many of the imprisoned 'Ata people had died or were dying from neglect and disease, a vessel was organised to take them back.
-However, this ship dumped the Tongans on uninhabited Cocos Island.
+On 2 October 1863, after many of the imprisoned 'Ata people had died or were dying from neglect and disease, a vessel was organised to take them back; this ship dumped the Tongans on uninhabited Cocos Island.
 A month later the Peruvian warship Tumbes went to rescue the remaining 38 survivors and took them to the Peruvian port of Paita, where they probably died.

 Deception at Tuvalu

 The Rev. A. W. Murray, the earliest European missionary in Tuvalu, described the practices of blackbirders in the Ellice Islands.
 He said they promised islanders that they would be taught about God while working in coconut oil production, but the slavers' intended destination was the Chincha Islands in Peru.
 Rev. Murray reported that in 1863, about 180 people were taken from Funafuti and about 200 were taken from Nukulaelae, leaving fewer than 100 of the 300 recorded in 1861 as living on Nukulaelae.
+On Funafuti and Nukulaelae, the resident traders facilitated the recruiting of the islanders by the "blackbirders".